Bosco Ntaganda: Trial

 On 8 July 2019 he was convicted on all 18 counts and on 7 November 2019 was sentenced to 30 years in prison, the longest sentence ever handed down by the ICC.
 He is the first person to be convicted of sexual slavery by the ICC.

-On 8 March 2021 the ICC ruled that Ntaganda′s victims should be compensated with USD $30 million, the highest amount ever rewarded.
+On 8 March 2021 the ICC ruled that Ntaganda's victims should be compensated with USD $30 million, the highest amount ever awarded.
 Since Ntaganda does not have the money to pay, the Court will use its own funds to compensate victims.
 Ntaganda subsequently appealed his conviction.
-On March 30, 2021, the ICC Appeals Chamber rejected his appeal and confirmed the conviction.
+On 30 March 2021, the ICC Appeals Chamber rejected his appeal and confirmed the conviction.

+Ntaganda was transferred to Leuze-en-Hainaut prison in Belgium on 14 December 2022 to serve the remainder of his sentence.